Last Updated: April 29, 2020 1:19PM

 Experts like Aoife are working with global marketers across each of these areas to adapt brand strategies so they are visible to digital assistants.
 Indeed, Lionbridge’s Global Marketing Services teams work from beginning to end to help marketers worldwide develop and execute their strategies, whether that means ensuring technical search functionality is set up for French (as spoken in France vs. Canada) or launching a local market back-link strategy.

 Want to learn more?
-Register for our webinar: How Voice Search is Changing the Customer Experience, led by Aoife, on Thursday, August 23rd, at 1pm EST.
+Register to view our webinar: How Voice Search is Changing the Customer Experience, led by Aoife.

 Cynthia is VP, Demand Generation at Lionbridge.
 She is a B2B marketing architect and digital marketer with more than 15 years of experience designing strategies, content and programs that drive growth.